Post Bariatric Body Contouring

 - Dr. Trussler does make it easy to recover after surgery by limiting the amount of care needed on the incisions and surgical areas for the first week.

 - In general, a compressive garment is kept on the abdomen and extremities depending on the procedures, and the torso may be flexed to protect the abdominal incision.

 - After the first week, drains and stitches are removed and the compression garments are downsized.

 - Protein and vitamin supplementation is important before and after these procedures.
 Dr. Trussler will give you recommendations on protein supplements and amounts (typically 30 to 60 grams of protein per day).

 Most patients will be able to return to caring for their children, work and light exercise within two weeks, although vigorous exercise and other strenuous activity should be avoided for about a month.
 Heavy lifting greater than 30 lbs is limited for 6 weeks.
 Dr. Trussler will provide you with specific instructions for your individual recovery.

 The results of any cosmetic procedures after weight loss are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 Your shape will evolve over a three month period.
 Scar treatment will be initiated at the 3 week visit and may be continued for 3 to 6 months after the operation, or until the scars soften and fade.

 Whether you have a question or would like to setup a body contouring after bariatric surgery consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, call our office at 512-450-1077 to schedule in directly.
+Please fill out our contact form, or call our office at 512-450-1077 to schedule an appointment.
 Start your journey to not only looking, but feeling better today!